shaanhomebrew-cloud/OPL-PS1-AIO-Converter-GUI/README.md

 Then select the **POPS folder inside that temporary folder** as your Output Folder.

-Your workflow should therefore look like:
+Your workflow should look like:

 ```text
 D:\PS1_Conversion\